nicolasvargaszz/nicolasvargaszz/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/nicoelingeniero?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/nicoelingeniero)

-## I'm a Student, Friend, Developer, and a boyfriend!!
+## I'm a Student, Friend, Developer, and a Teacher!!

-- 🌱 I’m currently learning everything 🤣, especially Data Sciences, Machine learning, database administration, data visualization and data analysis
+- 🌱 I’m currently learning everything 🤣, especially Data Sciences, Machine learning, database administration, data visualization and data analysis.
-- 👯 I’m looking to collaborate with other programmers and contributing with open source projects
+- 👯 I’m looking to collaborate with other programmers and contributing with open source projects.
-- 🥅 2022 Goals: Learn more about artificial intelligences
+- 🥅 2022 Goals: Learn more about artificial intelligences.
-- ⚡ Fun fact: I love to play basketball and learn about Physics
+- ⚡ Fun fact: I love to play basketball and learn about Physics.
+- 🔨 Rigth now i'm working on a Data sciences and bussines intelligences company.
+Here in my contry Paraguay.

 ### Connect with me: